Quick Facts: Harvard for Veterans (2025-2026)

 What’s the Monthly Housing Allowance for Cambridge?

-The BAH rate for Cambridge, MA (02138) is approximately $3,100/month – one of the highest in the country.
+The BAH rate for Cambridge, MA (02138) runs approximately $3,100/month — one of the highest in the country.
+It won’t cover a luxury apartment in Harvard Square, but it handles shared housing comfortably and on-campus housing with room to spare.

 Next Steps